 Both provide information about treatment wishes but they give different information:

 - Physician Orders for Life-Sustaining Treatment (POLST) Paradigm Form: This is also called different things in different states (see our map for more information) but, regardless of the term, the POLST Paradigm Form is a portable medical order for specific medical treatments the patient would want tonight (based on his/her diagnosis, prognosis and goals of care).
-Only individuals with a serious illness or frailty near the end-of-life should have this form.
+POLST Paradigm Forms are appropriate for individuals with a serious illness or frailty near the end-of-life.

 A POLST Paradigm Form is a medical order that tells emergency health care professionals what to do during a medical crisis where the patient cannot speak for him or herself.
 An advance directive is a legal document that tells who the patient wants making medical treatment decisions for him/her when he/she cannot speak and gives general directions on treatments the patient does or does not want to help create a treatment plan.